2022 Texas Longhorns football team

 The 2022 Texas Longhorns football team represented the University of Texas at Austin as a member of the Big 12 Conference during the 2022 NCAA Division I FBS football season.
 Led by second-year head coach Steve Sarkisian, the Longhorns played their home games at Darrell K Royal–Texas Memorial Stadium in Austin, Texas.

-Previous season

-The Longhorns finished the 2021 season with a 5–7 record, 3–6 in Big 12 play.

 Offseason

 Departures

 Over the course of the off-season, Texas lost 46 total players.
 23 players graduated, while the other 24 entered the transfer portal.
 Of the 47 lost, 16 were starters for multiple games last season including starting quarterback Casey Thompson.

 Team departures

 Outgoing transfers

 Note: Players with a dash in the new school column didn't land on a new team for the 2022 season.

 Coaching staff departures

 During the off-season, Texas lost 2 position coaches and 3 support staff members.
 The two position coaches that departed the team were running backs coach Stan Drayton and wide receivers coach Andre Coleman.
 Drayton took an upgrade by becoming the 32nd head coach at Temple, while Coleman was relieved of his duties at Texas.
 Furthermore, Drayton and Coleman were the final 2 coaches that were under both previous head coach Tom Herman and current head coach Steve Sarkisian.

 Note: Andre Coleman didn't find a new coaching job at the collegiate level for the 2022 season.